Ann Hodel, MSPT

 Christy has worked in a variety of clinical settings, but has focused her career in outpatient manual orthopedics.
 She has experience with all types of patients ranging from professional athletes, the neurologically impaired and the geriatric population.
 Through postural education and training, progression of a functional exercise program and directed soft tissue and joint mobilization, Christy’s aspiration is to empower each of her patients and assist them in attaining their rehabilitation goals.

 In 2010, after the birth of their 1st son Caden, Christy and her husband, Evan, moved to Colorado to raise their family.
 They recently had their second son Spencer, and enjoy spending their time exploring the parks in Colorado, hiking, swimming, camping and traveling.

-At Bodywise Kelly “runs the show”, spearheading all administrative aspects of the business: scheduling, verification of insurance benefits, and all patient and billing correspondence.
-She brings a combination of professionalism, compassion and a vivacious energy and is an integral part of our healing team.
+Renee “runs the show” at Bodywise; spearheading all administrative aspects of the business including scheduling, verification of insurance benefits, and patient and billing correspondence.
+She brings a combination of professionalism, compassion, and enthusiastic energy that makes her an integral part of our healing team.

 Renee‘s background has primarily been working in the fitness industry doing personal training and teaching yoga.
 While in San Diego, she pursued her curiosity of becoming a physical therapist and discovered that her strength and joy is in keeping all those physical therapists and healers organized.
 Her fitness background brings a unique perspective to her office manager role providing greater insight and knowledge in response to your questions and coordination of your physical therapy services.

 Renee is a Colorado Native who‘s lived in NH, Maine, Boston, and San Diego.
 She moved back to Colorado in 2014 and plans to stay!
 After many years away, she realized the meaning of life resides here in Colorado and nothing beats seeing the mountains on the horizon.
 She loves hiking, reading, tea, yoga, and spending time with family and friends.